Watudube/Project-SLFW/documentation/DesignDocument.md

 ### Hybrid MVC Software Architectural Pattern

-The tech-stack described above allows for the project to implement a hybrid of the MVC software architecture pattern and real-time client-server sync: backend Models are mutated via controller logic (FastAPI), and changes are streamed to the frontend where lightweight client-side models are reconstructed and rendered.
+The tech-stack described above allows for the project to implement a hybrid of the MVC software architecture pattern and real-time client-server synchronisation.
+Backend models are mutated via backend application logic, and changes are streamed to the frontend where lightweight client-side models are reconstructed and rendered.
 This allows authoritative world logic on the server while providing responsive client-side views.

 In this hybrid architecture, it is imperative that all model state changes occur only at the backend which maintains the “Authoritative Source of Truth”, such that users are not able to maliciously compromise the integrity of the models’ state.
 Data sent to the frontend should only be what is required for the user’s client to render what the users are allowed to perceive, and only what information the users are allowed to know.
 Information sent back from the frontend should only be action requests that are validated when received by the backend.